ADACS-Australia/KLuken_HPC_training_2022B/_episodes/07_WorkflowExtras.md

 Consideration for workflow planning
 - desired output
 - required input
+- what artifacts will be useful for your development / debugging
 - is there an existing workflow that you can modify
 - time requirements
   - processing, time per run as well as number of expected runs